strgaltdel/Ethos-ModelFinder/README.md

 ### functionality

   * cyclic QR calculation of the last known location
-  * Buffering of coordinates if reception is interrupted
+  * Buffers coordinates if reception is lost
   * Saving of coordinates
   * Loading of coordinates after transmitter restart also possible without reception
   * GPS logging not required